RFlintstone/RFlintstone/README.md

 # 👋 About Me
-👨🏻‍💻 I'm Ruben, a technical computer science student with a love for both web and software development and open-source projects.
+👨🏻‍💻 I'm Ruben, a computer science student with a love for both web and software development and open-source projects.
 I enjoy coding in languages such as Javascript and C++, and have experience with Node.js.
 When I'm not busy with schoolwork, I love improving my current skills and exploring new technologies.

 💻 I'm currently working on [FlareHTTP](https://github.com/RFlintstone/FlareHTTP)